MK2112/deTube_disable_ai_audio/README.md

 4. Copy-paste the latest release of this script (the contents of the `.js` file from this repository) into the empty userscript.
 5. Enjoy videos with their original audio.

+- The script monitors navigation events (important for SPA behavior) to maintain behavior on dynamically loaded YT pages.
+- The script only ever runs on YT pages, solely event-based, related to nothing but the videoplayer.
+- The script does **not** collect or transmit any user data at any point.
+- The script is incompatible with the Unhook browser extension

 ## Repository Structure

 ```